-I’ve been meaning to write this post for the, oh, last four Father’s Days.
+I’ve been meaning to write this post for the, oh, last four years.
 Clearly, I’m nothing if not wildly timely.

-Every year, when Father’s Day or Christmas approaches, the requests for non-fiction books for men start coming fast and furious.
+Every year, when Father’s Day or Christmas approaches, the requests for some of the best non-fiction books for men start coming fast and furious.

 This year, I went through all the non-fiction I’ve read in the last decade and picked out ones that I think have particular appeal to men, whether you’re buying for your dad or your husband or your brother (although, let’s be honest, who buys a Father’s Day gift for their brother?
 People who are much nicer sisters than me).

 These 17 non-fiction titles cover a whole range of topics from sports to politics to education to food to parenting to pop culture.
 They also are all books that I absolutely LOVED too, so no need to be a man to enjoy these, obviously.

 Also, if your dad is like mine and too busy to actually sit down with a book, audiobooks are a great alternative (because is there anything more depressing than picking out the perfect book as a gift and then two years later discovering they never even cracked the cover?).